 As hiring managers or human resources professionals, we shouldn’t let the excitement from the interview and offer stage disappear so quickly.
 In theory, onboarding starts on the first day, but in reality, it should start as soon as the candidate accepts the offer.

-By using the five onboarding tips below, you can keep your new hire engaged, set them up for a successful onboarding experience, and make the process much simpler for your organization.
+By using the five onboarding tips below, you can keep your new hire engaged, set them up for a successful employee onboarding experience, and make the process much simpler for your organization.

 Invite your new hire to come into the office if they have some time off after they’ve given their resignation.
 Ask them to come in for an office tour and show them their desk.
 This tip reduces nerves – knowing what your surroundings look like eases a lot of the first-day-jitters.